TheCyberViking/Dorkie/README.md

 # Dorkie
-A tool for building search queries for Twitter and Google based off keyword list
+A simple script for building search queries for Twitter and Google based off keyword list

 ## Usage
   - Populate keywords.txt with a list of search queries you want